twosegfaults/CRISS-workshop-task/README.md

 # CRISS-task
-jupyter notebook containing the task covered in the workshop
+jupyter notebook containing the task covered in the workshop and python socket code